FaNsHoT/QA_Courses_2020_practices/README.md

 ## Task completion
-To complete the task, a program was written in the Java programming language, in an integrated development environment Intellij IDEA software.
+To complete the task, a program was written in the Java programming language, using the selenium library, in an integrated development environment
+Intellij IDEA software.
 Three classes were created for implementation:
   + googleTest - general program functionality